Thursday, February 27, 2025

 these memories of indelible misery.

-But those who inflict misery do not feel it.
+Those who inflict misery do not feel it;

 Only those maimed by their cruel words